nspcc-dev/dbft/formal-models/README.md

 Once initialized, consensus node has two ways:
 1. Send its `PrepareRequest`/`PrepareResponse` message (and transmit to the `prepareSent` state).
-2. Decide to go to the next view on timeout or any other valid reason like transaction missing in the node's mempool via sending `ChangeView1` message (and transmit to the `cv1` state).
+2. Decide to go to the next view on timeout or any other valid reason (like transaction missing in the node's mempool or wrong proposal) via sending `ChangeView1` message (and transmit to the `cv1` state).

 This scheme is quite similar to the basic dBFT 2.0 model except the new type of `ChangeView` message.
 After that the node enters stage `I` and waits for consensus